Select Page

 This is one in a series of online interviews with MIAD seniors, who share their thoughts about their 2026 Senior Exhibition project and their MIAD education.

-Cyrill Reyes ’26 (Illustration) is a President’s (Honor) List student from the Greater Chicago area and a recipient of a 2026 Alumni Thesis Award.
+Cyrill Reyes ’26 (Illustration) is a President’s (Honor) List student from the Greater Chicago area.

 What is your “elevator pitch” for your senior exhibition project?